What kinds of trips do you offer?

 Delays & Schedule Changes: All wilderness trips are dependent on the weather and flight-service schedules.
-Arctic Wild reserves the right to change trip dates and/or details for these or other reasons.
+Arctic Wild reserves the right to change trip dates and/or details, including substantial changes to your itinerary for these or other reasons.
 Trip charges do not cover the costs incurred as a result of bad weather, sickness, or other contingencies.
 Participants who vary from scheduled itineraries shall bear any costs thereof, which are not deductible from the trip prices.
 Inclement weather, mechanical difficulties and a host of other factors can delay travel; we cannot assume financial responsibility for costs due to delays or other events beyond our control.
 We strongly encourage you to arrange your travel at trips end, to accommodate weather delays.
 Flights out of Alaska or other activities that will be difficult to reschedule should not be planned within 48 hours of the scheduled end of any trip.

 Can I store some luggage with you while I'm out on a trip?

 If your trip starts in Fairbanks or Kotzebue we do have a place you can store items you don’t want to bring into the field.
 We can’t be responsible for your valuables, but have never had any problems with theft either.
 Another option is to keep them at your hotel.

 There are bears in every region of Alaska (except the Aleutians).
 Though they do pose a risk, we generally enjoy watching them and have few problems.
 Through our decades of experience and extensive research we have developed a bear safety program which emphasizes educating trip participants, prevention of conflict, and awareness.

 We also issue everyone on all of our trips a can of pepper-spray and will train you in it’s use.
 It is a proven bear deterrent.
 Your guide generally brings a shotgun on your trip if weight permits.
 We do not allow trip participants to bring a firearm and firearms are not a central part of our bear-safety planning.